 Monbukagakusho Scholarship: Taking advantage of the Kenkyusei period

-Kuzmina and Polischuk agree that the Research Student period was a productive time and has helped them not just develop their academic skills but also in establishing themselves in a new country.
-Monbukagakusho Scholarship Research Students can take advantage of the flexibility that the kenkyusei period offers, whether it is just for a six-month to two-year research or to prepare for pursuing further studies.
+Kuzmina and Polischuk agree that the Research Student period was a productive time and has helped them not only to develop their academic skills but to also establish themselves in a new country.
+Research Students who are Monbukagakusho scholars can take advantage of the flexibility that the kenkyusei period offers, whether it is just for a six-month to two-year research or to prepare for pursuing further studies.

 I have to agree.
 Before coming to Japan, I thought spending six months studying Japanese language and one year as a non-degree Research Student was too long.
 I was eager to take and finish my master’s as quickly as possible.
 However, like what my fellow kenkyusei also noted, time did fly fast.
 I now wish I could have more time to study Japanese, even though I only need it for everyday life and not my research.
 Having been in Japan for a few months, I can also see how I have to revise my original research proposal for my master’s thesis because I understand the context of my research better now that I am here.
 If I spend the year as a kenkyusei, I will have ample time to better prepare for my master’s thesis without worrying about attending classes and focus on doing field research instead.

 “It seems to me that many people who apply, however much interest they have regarding Japan and in Japan, they still don’t quite understand the particularities of educational system here,” Polishchuk adds.
 “I mean, it’s just time for you to know what’s going on, to research, maybe to learn a language, maybe to learn culture, to learn more about your topic.”

 However, if, because of your situation, you are like me and you can only leave your country for a limited period of time, please talk to your adviser and ask for their guidance regarding the timeline of your studies.